vppmatt/angular-fundamentals/lab-exercises/17-monorepos.md

 1. CD into the project folder, then create a new library with

+`
-`npx nx g @nx/angular:lib --name=ui-components --directory=shared --buildable`
+npx nx g @nx/angular:lib --name=ui-components --directory=shared --buildable
+`

 Choose Jest for testing.

 ## 3. Create an application

-1. create a new applicaiton with
+1. create a new application with

+`
-`npx nx g @nx/angular:app sample-app`
+npx nx g @nx/angular:app sample-app
+`

 - choose esbuild as the build type
 - say No to server side rendering